yuchenyang83/Data_and_Code_tLME_dropout/README.md

 	SS-simulationSEM-t75 for simSEM75.R

 ###### The default number of replications is 100 if Repp is not specified.

-A fixed seed ensures that the Monte Carlo sample and estimation path can be fully reproduced.

 Spot checks can be performed by running a few independent replications with different seed values.